-The school aims to foster good relations between those who share a protected characteristic and those who do not share it by:
+The school aims to foster good relations between those who share a protected characteristic and those who do not share it:

 - The academy is committed to creating a community that recognises and celebrates difference and diversity. - The promotion of positive moral attributes of compassion, respect and responsibility and the competency of teamwork is facilitated through assemblies, the Personal Development programme and the wider curriculum. - We foster good relations through the curriculum, including Religious Studies and Personal Development, but also through activities in other subject areas.
 The curriculum is diverse and enables students to experience a wide range of cultural activities.
 This is plotted via curriculum maps and SMSC/ Personal Development maps.
 The Diversity Improvement Plan provides specific detail on strategies employed within the academy. - Enrichment activities foster collaboration and friendship between students, for example through activities such as team-working days and involvement in the Duke of Edinburgh's Award. - We foster good relations with the local community and our students make an impact on the local area through volunteering and fundraising. - The academy encourages and implements initiatives to ensure the involvement of, and collaboration between, different groups of students within the school.
 For example, our student leadership body is formed from students from a range of backgrounds.
-All students are encouraged to participate in enrichment activities. - Our student leadership body includes Diversity Ambassadors, Wellbeing Ambassadors and Anti-Bullying Ambassadors who engage in a range of student-led activities to ensure strong relationships between students.

-- We have developed links with people and groups who have specialist knowledge about particular characteristics, which helps inform and develop our approach.
-For example, we have close links with Solutions Not Sides, the Anne Frank Trust, Step 2/ James and HALE (Health and Local Education in Bradford). - We work closely with students from a range of different backgrounds who attend other schools, for example through our links to BDAT and our contribution to student voice initiatives such as the Student Pandemic Recovery Summit.
+All students are encouraged to participate in enrichment activities. - Our student leadership body includes Diversity Ambassadors and Wellbeing Ambassadors who engage in a range of student-led activities to ensure strong relationships between students. - We have developed links with people and groups who have specialist knowledge about particular characteristics, which helps inform and develop our approach.
+For example, we have close links with Solutions Not Sides, the Anne Frank Trust and Step 2. - We work closely with students from a range of different backgrounds who attend other schools, for example through our links to BDAT and our contribution to student voice initiatives such as Bradford Citizens, Citizens UK and Relationships Reset.
 We welcome students from other schools to Belle Vue Girls' Academy, for example the Panthalon event which gives young people with disabilities the opportunity to be involved in sport.